We talked and laughed about all kinds of things from Weight Watchers to books to kids.

 They will remember Daddy disrupting everything by singing loudly or messing up their blankets.
 They will remember Mommy asking Daddy to stop getting everyone all rowdy again.
 They will remember getting in trouble for getting out of bed… for the 5th time.
 They will look back on those snuggly nights with happiness and remember the feeling of being loved.

 How do I know?
 Well, I remember my Mom and Dad putting me to bed.
+I remember our bedtime routine from when I was young.
 I can still hear my Mom saying, “Ben!
 Do not get those girls worked up again!
 Stop!
 It is bed time, not play time!”

 And, I remembered that phrase because I caught myself saying the exact same thing to Jeremy not too long ago.